Sophie Tanaka

 Still winter where it counts

-Late season isn’t a consolation prize.
-March still throws proper refills, and April gifts cold mornings, chalky north faces, and surprise top-ups — especially in Hokkaidō and far-north Tōhoku.
-Crowds thin.
-The vibe chills.
-You get room to hunt.
+Late season is not a consolation prize.
+March can still deliver proper refills, and April brings cold mornings, chalky north faces, and the occasional surprise top up, especially in Hokkaido and far north Tohoku.
+Crowds thin out.
+The vibe relaxes.
+You get space to hunt.

-For planning, track record beats altitude.
-Resorts that consistently run well into April are a safer bet than chasing peak height alone.
-Latitude helps — Hokkaidō stays colder — but Honshū’s spring specialists keep quality high with elevation, aspect, and grooming.
-Aim for high lifts, north and north-east aspects, and networks that let you chase the best surface all day.
+For planning, consistency beats altitude.
+Resorts that reliably run well into April are a safer bet than chasing peak height alone.
+Latitude helps, Hokkaido stays colder, but Honshu’s spring specialists keep quality high with a mix of elevation, aspect, and grooming.
+Look for higher lifts, north and north east faces, and trail networks that let you follow the best surface as it changes through the day.

-We’ve weighted late-season reliability and snow quality over hype.
-You’ll see Hokkaidō up top, with Honshū’s proven spring performers right behind.
-Pack for changeable weather, ride shade early, soak often, and pounce when a cold front rolls through.
+We have weighted late season reliability and snow quality over hype.
+You will see Hokkaido at the top, with Honshu’s proven spring performers close behind.
+Pack for changeable weather, stick to the shade early, soak often, and pounce when a cold front rolls through.

 At a glance